jlelse/GoBlog/docs/usage.md

 This is an about me page located at /about and it redirects from /info and /me
 ```

+## Plugins

+There's a [seperate documentation section](./plugins.md) on how to use and implement plugins.

 ## Extra notes

 ### Export content to Markdown